 - Changes in posture

 You should seek immediate medical attention after a significant trauma to the head or neck.
 In some cases, spinal injuries are not always immediately apparent.
 After a car crash, your symptoms may not appear until days or weeks later.
-This is why it is imperative that you contact the best Las Vegas car accident lawyer as soon as possible.
+This is why it is imperative that you contact a lawyer as soon as possible.